Chewy shares surge 63% in debut as investors bank on booming pet market

 By Tamara Mathias and Manas Mishra

-Indicating solid investor appetite for a piece of the over $70 billion U.S. pet market, the offering was priced higher than the expected range and parent PetSmart sold more shares than originally planned.
+Indicating solid investor appetite for a piece of the over $70 billion U.S. pet market, the offering was priced higher than the expected range and the company sold more shares than originally planned.

 The company had set a price range of $19 to $21 per share, which was raised earlier this week from $17 to $19 per share.

-Chewy raised $123.2 million from the offering and PetSmart, which is looking to pare its debt, will receive nearly $900 million.
+Chewy raised $123.2 million from the offering and parent PetSmart will receive nearly $900 million.